shreyasirc/AI-Entrepre-Neural/README.md

 Total time required for inferencing ,by using OpenVino : 45.764 s

-Hence, time taken for a single image after inference using OpenVino is 0.152 s0
+Hence, time taken for a single image after inference using OpenVino is 0.152 s

 # Softwares and tools used